welkincloud-io/slate/source/includes/_tasks.md

 # Tasks

-APIs for working with tasks care plan: overview and goals
+APIs for working with tasks

 The collection supports several interactions